What To Do If Car Insurance Doesn’t Cover Your Accident Costs

 • If auto and health insurance is not enough, you can apply for government assistance or ask for loans from family or friends.

-• An attorney can provide a letter of protection for your doctors stating that treatment you receive now will be paid for once you obtain your settlement.
+• An attorney can provide a letter of protection for your doctors stating that the treatment you receive now will be paid for once you obtain your settlement.

 • There are pre-settlement finance companies that provide loans to help with bills after an accident as a cash advance on your future settlement.
-However, these loans may carry interest rates as high 50 percent to make up for the risk of your not getting your settlement.
+However, these loans may carry interest rates as high as 50 percent to make up for the risk of not getting your settlement.

 • Consult a car accident attorney to discuss your individual situation and options so that you can make choices that best suit your case.